olasson/Term3-P1-CarND-Path-Planning-Project/Model Documentation.md

 Other relevant files: `obstacle.h`

-The first step in the algorithm is to look for the closest obstacles.
+The first step in the algorithm is to look for the closest obstacles in each lane ahead and behind the ego car.
 In `obstacle.h` a simple `struct` is defined, containing the relative distance between the ego car and the obstacle, and the current velocity of the obstacle.

-The `sensor_fusion` variable defined at line 103 in `sensor_fusion`
+The `sensor_fusion` variable defined at line 103 in `sensor_fusion` provides the `predict_obstacles` function with a speed estimate which in turn is used to compute future positions of the closest obstacles found (starts at line 41 in `predict_obstacles.cpp`).
+Then, the following checks are performed (Line 46-92 in `predict_obstacles.cpp`):
+* Look for obstacles ahead and behind in the same lane
+* Look for obstacles ahead and behind in the left lane
+* Look for obstacles ahead and behind in the right lane

+The result is stored in the vector `predicted_obstacles`.
+These predictions forms the basis for the cost calculations performed in `path_planner.cpp`.

 ## Module: Path Planner

 Header: `path_planner.h`

 Implementation: `path_planner.cpp`

+The `path_planner` function takes in the `predicted_obstacles` vector from the Predict Obstacles Module.

 ### Submodule: Cost
 Header: `cost.h`